(Last Updated 08/22/2024)

 7 Pa.
 Code § 59a.15; 3 Pa.
 Code § 5743; 3 Pa.
 Code § 5744; 3 Pa.
 Code § 5745; 7 Pa.
 Code § 46.4; Food Code 3-202-18

-Pennsylvania requires date labeling on milk and shellfish.
-Shellfish packages smaller than 1/2 gallon must be marked with a “sell-by” or “best if used by” date, and shellfish packages with capacity of 1/2 gallon or more must be labeled with the date of shucking.
+In addition to requiring dates labels consistent with the FDA model Food Code provisions adopted by Pennsylvania, Pennsylvania requires date labeling on milk.
 Unless exempted from labeling requirements, milk must be labeled with a sell-by date no more than 17 days after pasteurization.
 Ultrapasteurized, cultured, aseptically processed dairy products and dairy products that have undergone higher heat shorter time pasteurization as well as milk sold on the same premises where it was processed are exempted from the 17 day requirement.
 Dairy producers may obtain a permit to label milk with a sell-by date of more than 17 days after pasteurization.
 Milk cannot be sold after the sell-by or best-by date.
-Donation of any past date food item is not restricted.
+The sale or donation of past date reduced oxygen packaging items and refrigerated, ready-to-eat, time/temperature control for safety food is prohibited.

 Overview